 - FOMO babies eat actively.
 Hoping to nurse your baby in public, under a cover?
 Forget about it!
 Your FOMO baby won’t allow that for a minute.
 Trying to get your baby to hold still and focus on drinking her whole bottle?
 Nope!
 Your baby is too busy observing the world/people around her.

-- FOMO babies tend to resist bedtime and nap time routines.
-Bedtime routines and nap time routines are designed to signal to your baby that it’s time to relax and fall asleep.
-Your FOMO baby gets that; the trouble is, she doesn’t want to relax and fall asleep.
+- FOMO babies tend to resist bedtime and naptime routines.
+Bedtime routines and nap time routines signal to your baby that it’s time to relax and fall asleep.
+Your FOMO baby gets that.
+The trouble is, she doesn’t want to relax and fall asleep.
 So she’ll fight even your best efforts at a relaxing, soothing routine.

 - A FOMO baby’s sleep is elusive – and it doesn’t last long.
 Many parents have told us it takes hours to put their FOMO babies to bed, and that even after sleep finally comes, it’s light.

 That’s the million-dollar question, isn’t it?
 How do you help your FOMO baby sleep?
 Unfortunately, there is no magic bullet that’ll fix this problem for you.
 Remember, this is part of your baby’s temperament.
 There’s no changing it!
 (Take comfort, though, in the fact that the really tough effects of FOMO will lessen as your baby grows.)
 Simply accept that your baby won’t be one of those “easy” sleepers who just falls asleep effortlessly and slides right into a perfect eating and sleeping schedule, and you’ll save yourself a lot of wasted effort and frustration.